-Beef jerky is said to be a high-protein, low-carb, and moderate calorie snack but is beef jerky actually healthy?
-Here is a review of beef jerky; what it is, how it’s made, its nutrition facts, health benefits, and things to consider when buying beef jerky.
+Beef jerky is said to be a high-protein, low-carb, and moderate-calorie snack but is beef jerky actually healthy?
+Here is a review of beef jerky; what it is, how it’s made, the nutrition facts and health benefits of beef jerky, and things to consider when buying beef jerky.

 What is Beef Jerky?

 Beef jerky is made from lean beef meat that has been cut into strips and dried to create a shelf-stable form of meat.
 The word jerky is actually derived from the word “charqui” (ch’arki), which describes dried meat strips, jerky may be produced using a combination of curing, smoking, and drying procedures.
 (1)

 Traditionally, jerky was made from the sun, wind, and smoke of fire as a method to preserve meat without refrigeration.
 Today, most jerky products are made from a combination of curing, smoking, and drying procedures, and are often flavored with a mixture of seasonings.

 Beef jerky is predominantly a source of protein with a moderate amount of fat and very little carbohydrate, sugar, and fiber.
 On average, one ounce (28 grams) of beef jerky contains (2):

 - Sugar: 2.6 grams